michal-harish/kafka-mirror/readme.md

     Resolver and Producer configuration are common to all consumers, but there can be multiple consuemrs consuming from different clusters or sets of topics.

+== TODOs ==
+    * take net.imagini implementation out and use git on top of svn to share the common code
+    * src/test/java/TestMirrorPartitioner
+    * src/test/java/TestMirrorResolver
+    * src/test/java/TestMirrorDestination
+    * decide on unit-testing the MirrorExecutor
+        ** brute force would be to launch two instances of kafka within the test ** elegant way would be to split executor into two classes with an interface in between, one for the kafka context and another for testable logic, then mock the context with serving complete messageAndMetadata objects.